 A relentless Thai power-puncher who stormed to world titles in two weight classes, defending his crown with formidable consistency.

-Poonsawat Kratingdaenggym, born Chalermwong Udomna, was a fighter who embodied the classic Thai boxing ethos: tough, technically sound, and ferociously aggressive.
-Fighting under the name of the famous energy drink brand, he carved a path through the bantamweight and super bantamweight divisions with a high-pressure, come-forward style.
-His breakthrough came when he captured the WBA bantamweight title, a victory that announced him on the world stage.
-He wasn't a flashy superstar but a workmanlike champion who successfully defended his title multiple times before moving up to win another world belt.
-His career stands as a testament to the deep pool of talent in Thailand's boxing scene, producing champions who dominate for years with little fanfare outside their home country.
+Poonsawat Kratingdaenggym captured the WBA bantamweight title and defended it multiple times before winning another world belt.
+Born Chalermwong Udomna, he fought under the name of the famous energy drink brand.
+He carved a path through the bantamweight and super bantamweight divisions with a high-pressure, come-forward style.
+He was not a flashy superstar but a workmanlike champion.
+His career testifies to the deep pool of talent in Thailand's boxing scene, producing champions who dominate for years with little fanfare outside their home country.

 1965–1980